Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Asymptotic results for the least squares estimator

 Therefore, by choosing $R_{NT}\propto (\min\{N,T\})^{\frac{1}{2\rho-1}}$ we obtain that

 \end{theorem}

-Here, the first term on the right-hand side of \eqref{MainResultsLS} is due to the approximation error of $\Gamma$ (which can have large rank) with only a finite number of factors (of rank only $R_{NT}$).
-Notice that Assumption~\ref{ass:SVD} demands $\rho>3/2$, which implies that the exponent $(3-2\rho)/2$ in that term is negative.
-Thus, this approximation error term is small if we choose $R_{NT}$ to be large.
+Assumption~\ref{ass:SVD} demands $\rho>3/2$, and the first term on the right-hand side of \eqref{MainResultsLS} is therefore decreasing in the number of factors $R_{NT}$ used for estimation.
+By contrast, the second term on the right-hand side of \eqref{MainResultsLS} is increasing in $R_{NT}$.
+The final part of the theorem simply gives the rate for $R_{NT}$ that optimally balances the trade-off between those two terms.
+This is analogous the bias-variance trade-off for bandwidth selection in non-parametric estimation.
+Indeed, the term $O_P\left(R_{NT}^{(3-2\rho)/2}\right)$ is due to the approximation error of the $N \times T$ matrix $\Gamma$ (which can have full rank) by only a finite number of factors (of rank only $R_{NT}$).
+As expected, the approximation error is small when choosing a more flexible model (large $R_{NT}$).

-The second term on the right-hand side \eqref{MainResultsLS} reflects a potential endogeneity problem introduced by the least-squares estimation procedure.
-Namely, the estimated loadings $\widehat \lambda$ and factors and $\widehat f$ in \eqref{est:bai} can be correlated with both the regressors $X_k$ and the error term $\varepsilon$, and by controlling for such endogenous variables $\widehat \lambda$ and $\widehat f$ we therefore potentially reduce the convergence rate of the pooled estimator for $\beta$ from $1/\sqrt{NT}$ to $R_{NT} \, (\min\{N,T\})^{-1/2}$.